Samples of trashed metal.

 For the bars, chromoly will bend before it cracks, whereas aluminium just snaps with no warning.
 So it can be wise to replace your handlebars once in a while if you do a lot of heavy landings.
 If you are on a tight budget, or don't ride too hard, you'll be on the typical wait-until-it-breaks replacement scheme, with the nasty crashes we are all too familiar with.
 But if you ride a lot and don't have a budget limit, think about changing your chain every 6 months, your bottom bracket once a year, your handlebars and forks every couple of years especially if you have an aggressive tapping technique.

 Basically, don't push your luck too far.
 Some parts like the frame, or the wheels are less unpredictable.
 Usually, you'll be able to detect the cracks before a complete failure, and then you know you'll have to ride smoother to make it last.
-After a crash, inspect your bike and check the brake levers, the rear mech if you have one, the bars, they are all the bits that tend to stop the ride.
+After a crash, inspect your bike and check the brake levers, the rear mech, the bars, these are the bits that tend to snap.